Do You Care About Your Customers?

 I recently made a presentation at Edmonton Online Marketing Meetup.
-The subject was around Social Customer Care, and its impact on search (SEO).
-The idea was really based around the idea of the phrase “(company name) sucks.”
-This is what people are reasonably likely to search for, if they’re trying to figure out whether or not you’ve got any chops as a customer service organization.
+The subject was around Social Customer Care and its impact on search (SEO).
+The idea was really based on the idea of the phrase “(company name) sucks.”
+This is what people are reasonably likely to search for if they’re trying to figure out whether or not you’ve got any chops as a customer service organization.

-As you can see in the presentation, it’s telling the story of a negative customer service experience, and relating the actions taken by the community managers for the Facebook page in question, and also by the organization itself.
-Beautifully enough, the customer in question not only re-posted about her concerns being dealt with fairly, she also indicated that she had already ordered again.
-So, to try and quantify and put some ROI-thinking into it, her problem, and the successful resolution of it, resulted in:
+My presentation told the story of a negative customer service experience, and relating the actions taken by the community managers for the Facebook page in question, and also by the organization itself.
+Beautifully enough, the customer in question not only re-posted about her concerns being dealt with fairly, but she also indicated that she had already ordered again.
+So, to try and quantify and put some ROI-thinking into it, her problem and the successful resolution of it resulted in: